garrandall/popular-music-data/tracks/beast-of-burden-the-rolling-stones.md

 You keep on telling me I ain't your kind of man

 Ain't I rough enough?
-Ooh, honey
+Oh, honey
 Ain't I tough enough?
 Ain't I rich enough?
 In love enough?
-Ooh, please
+Oh, please

 I'll never be your beast of burden